timmaxw/HitecDServo/experimentation/protocol.md

 - When the programmer is transmitting, it drives the line low (0V) or high (about 2V).
 - When the servo is transmitting, the programmer weakly pulls the line high (about 2V) and the servo drives it low (0V) to transmit.
 See "Read" below.

+If the servo receives a serial command, it will disregard any subsequent PWM pulses it receives, until it's reset by cycling the power or writing register 0x46 (see below).
+However, the reverse is not true; if the servo receives PWM pulses, followed by a serial command, it will respect the serial command as normal.

 ## Write
 - Programmer sends bytes `0x96 0x00 reg 0x02 low high checksum`, where `checksum = (0x02+reg+0x02+low+high) & 0xFF`.
 - No response from servo.